talking2wall/Communication_LTD/README.md

 ### Installation:
-1. Creating the MySQL database
+1. Creating the MySQL database.
 2. Install flask and other dependencies
 3. Create a self-signed certificate.
-4. Run the App.py file
+4. Run the App.py file.

 ## 1. Creating the MySQL database
-To create the same database we used, please follow this simple procedure:
+To re-create the database follow these simple steps:
 1. In your MySQL instance, create a new database called 'communication_ltd'.
 2. Run the following MySQL query:
 ```